-"I praise you because

-I am fearfully and

-wonderfully made;

-your works are

-wonderful, I know

-that full well."

-After years of prayer, he made his grand entrance into the room, into our lives and ever into our hearts.
+"I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well."
+Psalm 139:14 e arrived fresh from God.
+After years of prayer, he made his grand entrance into the room, into our lives and forever into our hearts.
 His long awaited arrival was met with joy, laughter, tears and awe - so enmeshed were the raw emotions as to be indistinguishable one from the other.